chriswa/ts-intern/README.md

 ## Example

-Automatically import and register classes in a directory with a factory.
-In watch mode, the output file will be updated immediately when class files are created, renamed, and deleted.
+Import and register classes in a directory with a factory.
+In watch mode, the output file is updated when class files are created, renamed, and deleted.

 **Template:** `src/things/_index.ts.hbs`
 ```handlebars